gishikawa3/my_nnabla/doc/python/file_format_converter/onnx/operator_coverage.rst

-ReduceLogSum                                             Unimplemented   Operator does not exist in NNabla ReduceLogSumExp                                          Unimplemented   Operator does not exist in NNabla ReduceMax                                1               Not test ReduceMean                               1               OK ReduceMin                                1               Not test ReduceProd                               1               Not test ReduceSum                                1               OK ReduceSumSquare                                          Unimplemented   Operator does not exist in NNabla Relu                                     1,6             OK Reshape                                  1,5             Not test        Not completedly supported.
+ReduceLogSum                                             Unimplemented   Operator does not exist in NNabla ReduceLogSumExp                                          Unimplemented   Operator does not exist in NNabla ReduceMax                                1               Not test ReduceMean                               1               Not test ReduceMin                                1               Not test ReduceProd                               1               Not test ReduceSum                                1               Not test ReduceSumSquare                                          Unimplemented   Operator does not exist in NNabla Relu                                     1,6             Not test Reshape                                  1,5             Not test        Not completedly supported.
-Selu                                     1,6             OK
-Sigmoid                                  1,6             OK
-Size                                                     Unimplemented   Operator does not exist in NNabla Slice                                                    Unimplemented   Operator does not exist in NNabla Softmax                                  1               OK              Only works on input shape like N*C*1*1 Softplus                                 1               OK              Converted to Exp + AddScalar + Log Softsign                                 1               OK              Converted to Abs + AddScalar + Div2 SpaceToDepth                                             Unimplemented   Operator does not exist in NNabla Split                                                    Unimplemented   Operator does not exist in NNabla Sqrt                                                     Unimplemented   Operator does not exist in NNabla Squeeze                                                  Unimplemented   Operator does not exist in NNabla Sub                                      1,6             OK              broadcast will be converted to a BroadcastTo Sum                                      1,6,8           OK              Supporting two inputs only Tanh                                     1,6             OK Tile                                                     Unimplemented   Operator does not exist in NNabla TopK                                                     Unimplemented   Operator does not exist in NNabla Transpose                                1               OK Unsqueeze                                                Unimplemented   Operator does not exist in NNabla Xor                                      1               OK              broadcast will be converted to a BroadcastTo experimental ATen                                        Unimplemented experimental Affine                                      Unimplemented experimental ConstantFill                                Unimplemented
+Selu                                     1,6             Not test Sigmoid                                  1,6             Not test Size                                                     Unimplemented   Operator does not exist in NNabla Slice                                                    Unimplemented   Operator does not exist in NNabla Softmax                                  1               Not test        Only works on input shape like N*C*1*1 Softplus                                 1               Not test        Converted to Exp + AddScalar + Log Softsign                                 1               Not test        Converted to Abs + AddScalar + Div2 SpaceToDepth                                             Unimplemented   Operator does not exist in NNabla Split                                                    Unimplemented   Operator does not exist in NNabla Sqrt                                                     Unimplemented   Operator does not exist in NNabla Squeeze                                                  Unimplemented   Operator does not exist in NNabla Sub                                      1,6             Not test        broadcast will be converted to a BroadcastTo Sum                                      1,6,8           Not test        Supporting two inputs only Tanh                                     1,6             Not test Tile                                                     Unimplemented   Operator does not exist in NNabla TopK                                                     Unimplemented   Operator does not exist in NNabla Transpose                                1               Not test Unsqueeze                                                Unimplemented   Operator does not exist in NNabla Xor                                      1               Not test        broadcast will be converted to a BroadcastTo experimental ATen                                        Unimplemented experimental Affine                                      Unimplemented experimental ConstantFill                                Unimplemented